Amekyras/tulip/README.md

 - LazyCams_C-B CamLock_v1.stl

 ----
-NEW Pin Hole Sizing for tulip should mean NO MORE REEMING! but if you still have trouble fitting your pins then reffer to this guide
+NEW Pin Hole Sizing for tulip should mean NO MORE REAMING! but if you still have trouble fitting your pins then reffer to this guide

 > **Note - For PIN FITTING GUIDE you can find it here**